srobo/runbook/README.md

 There are some rudimentary tests in the project.
 These are all run by the CI, and must pass before deployment.

 ```
-pipenv run lint-yaml  # Checks the yaml content is well formatted
+./scripts/lint-yaml  # Checks the yaml content is well formatted
 ```

+## Dependency management

+Add any new dependencies to `requirements.in`, then run `pip-compile`.

+To update existing dependencies, use `pip-compile --upgrade` for all or `pip-compile --upgrade-package <name>` for a specific one.

+If upgrading a dependency because this project's requirements have actually changed (i.e: we now depend on a feature in a particular version), then instead update the entry in `requirements.in` and run `pip-compile` as for a new dependency.

 ## License